PaulK6803/FastFill/README.md

 1. **Fork the repository** and create your branch from `develop`.
 2. **Make your changes** and test thoroughly.
 3. **Submit a pull request (PR) to `develop`** with a clear description of your changes.
-4. Ensure your changes comply with the [license](LICENSE.md) terms, particularly regarding non-commercial use.
+4. Ensure your changes comply with the [license](LICENSE.md) terms.

 ---